hbo-reflexe/hbo-reflexe/README.md

 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning how not to give a shit about anything
 - 💞️ I’m looking to collaborate on the end of the world
-- 📫 How to reach me ...
+- 📫 How to reach me : Send an email.
+That usually works.
+After a while.

 <!---
 hbo-reflexe/hbo-reflexe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.